 Boards must inform staff members of the following:

-Parents are required to report to the child care contractor, within 14 calendar days of the occurrence, only the following:
+Parents are required to report to the child care contractor, within 14 calendar days of the occurrence, only when:

-Changes in family income or family size that would cause the family to exceed 85 percent of the SMI for a family of the same size;
+changes in family income or family size that would cause the family to exceed 85 percent of the SMI for a family of the same size;

-Changes in work or attendance at a job training or an educational program that are not considered to be temporary changes, as described in
+changes in work or attendance at a job training or an educational program that are not considered to be temporary changes, as described in D-801; and

-Any change in family residence, primary phone number, or email address (if applicable).
+any change in family residence, primary phone number, or email address (if applicable).

-Failure to report such changes may result in fact-finding for suspected fraud, as described in .
+Failure to report such changes may result in fact-finding for suspected fraud, as described in Part G.

 Rule Reference: §809.73